pudly/schmopera-hugo/content/articles/pov-flight.md

 related_companies = []
 related_people = []
 short_description = "In Flight, the characters arrive at the airport one by one, en route to their various destinations, and bringing their various problems with them.
-As all flights are cancelled due to a huge storm, and the passengers are stranded in the airport, their problems come to the forefront and are highlighted by each character in turn. " slug = "flight" title = "POV Flight" youtube_url = ""
+As all flights are cancelled due to a huge storm, and the passengers are stranded in the airport, their problems come to the forefront and are highlighted by each character in turn. " slug = "well-cast-vignettes-in-povs-flight" title = "Well-cast Vignettes in POV's Flight" youtube_url = ""

 +++